-Trade finance sits at the center of global banking, and it is also one of the most exposed areas to document fraud detection risks.
-Invoices, bills of lading, letters of credit, and shipping documents are often processed across borders, systems, and intermediaries.
-This complexity makes trade finance fraud harder to detect using manual checks or rule-based systems.
+Trade finance is one of the most exposed areas to document fraud detection risk in global banking.
+Invoices, bills of lading, letters of credit, and shipping documents process across borders, multiple intermediaries, and disconnected systems — creating exactly the complexity that professional fraud rings exploit.

 AI models examine multiple document and transaction layers at once: